 1 listing

-Hopkins Street in Soho, London is a quiet yet central street that reflects the area’s long-standing character.
-Tucked between bustling Berwick Street and Wardour Street, Hopkins Street traces its name back to Richard Hopkins, an 18th-century landowner who was involved in the development of Soho.
-Though the street itself is not widely known, it plays a part in the historical growth of central London’s Soho district, once home to tradesmen, small workshops, and later, creative studios.
+Hopkins Street is a quiet one, tucked between Berwick Street and Wardour Street in Soho.
+The name traces back to Richard Hopkins, an 18th-century landowner involved in the development of the area.
+The street itself was never famous.
+It played its part all the same, home over the years to tradesmen, small workshops and later creative studios.